 One purpose of the work is to record consistent legal precedents in favor of the early Christians.
 In Acts every Roman court declares Christians not guilty, and this record has so impressed some scholars that they have suggested Luke wrote Acts as a court brief on Paul’s behalf.
 Acts, however, is a narrative, not a list of precedents.
 More likely, Luke cites a wide range of legal precedents from different local courts (which would be helpful but not binding) for the same reason that Josephus does on behalf of Judaism: to argue that Christianity should enjoy continued legal protection in the empire.
 Luke thus gives Christians legal ammunition (Lk 21:15) and paves the way for later Christian lawyers and philosophers like Tertullian and Justin Martyr, who would argue for the toleration of Christianity… The apologetic in Acts extends beyond Roman law and beyond Paul’s case.
 All history was written with a purpose; it was influenced by rhetoric and (to a lesser extent) wider literary and dramatic conventions, and was also used to illustrate moral principles… History with a theme or focal point (church history, social history, African-American history, etc.) is no less history for having an interest or editorial perspective.
 Luke’s apologetic purpose is often advanced in the book’s speeches.
 Acts works on several fronts: the gospel confronts Roman law courts, Greek philosophers, rural Asian farmers and others on their own terms, and nothing can stop it.
 A major theme is the relationship of Christianity to Judaism.
 Ancient religions were respected by virtue of their age, and Christians needed to demonstrate that the Old Testament was their book and that they were the authentic voice of Judaism (despite the opposition of much of the Jewish community of Luke’s day to this claim).
 Luke develops this theme by displaying the fulfilment of Old Testament motifs.

+(For more in depth background on Acts 17 from Dr Keener go here.)
 As Dr Keener hinted at, it is in the post-apostolic era with people like Origen and Tertullian that we have a more recognizable form of apologetics.
 These early Church Fathers were known as the Apologists.
 They not only responded to challenges without but those within the church as well.
 Perhaps the most significant of those early apologists was Justin Martyr.
 The First Apology, the most famous of his three extant works, is addressed to the Roman Emperor Antoninus using various philosophical, ethical as well as historical arguments to convince him to end the persecution of Christians.
 Though apologia in the NT was done in a legal context Justin’s was not.
 Yet he made the case for Christianity in a socio-political environment, which of course has legal implications.
 In his work there is a clear philosophical emphasis which is a hallmark of modern apologetics.
 Like Luke he is not only making a case for Christianity but for the Christian community as well which is very significant.
 Even with individual apologias, it is about defence of the faithful believer, of his beliefs, character and the value of his life.
 Apologetics of that early Christian era had a distinctly human face.

 As Christianity progressed, Christian discourse became highly influenced by classical philosophy.
 Arguably the greatest Christian philosopher was Augustine of Hippo.
 His influence cannot be understated because after the apostle Paul, he is the most significant Christian thinker, as well as indelibly impacting all of Western society.
 When he became a Christian, Augustine was highly influenced by Neoplatonism.
 He even argued that classical philosophers like Socrates and Plato were in some sense Christian in their philosophy, something Justin also did.
 His arguments about freewill, the problem of the evil, natural theology and the existence of God have greatly influenced Christian apologetics.
 As Christian philosophy grew so did apologetics, at least in the form that we recognize it.
 When we get into the scholastic era, which was the height of Christian philosophy, we have Thomas Aquinas’s five ways, Anselm of Canterbury’s ontological argument and other theistic arguments.
 By this time apologetics had gained a distinctly philosophical bent.
 However, it is only in the Enlightenment era, that is, after the political and cultural upheavals that marked the transition from medieval to modern Europe that apologetics gained a distinct identity.